Geo-Animate - Moving from Google Earth to Cesium

-This is a guest post by Erik Hellstedt, creator of Geo-Animate, about his transition from Google Earth to Cesium.
-For more info on moving from the GE plugin to Cesium, see the tutorial series. - Sarah
+This is a guest post by Erik Hellstedt, creator of Geo-Animate, about his transition from Google Earth to Cesium. - Sarah

 I love maps and I love history.
 Geo-Animate, a site for tinkering with maps and exploring history, began as a hobby.
 I started out animating some historical events in Google Earth to better understand their scope.
 For example, I animated the time and place of all British Commonwealth graves from 1914 to 1918 to better visualize the front of the war.
 The quality of the animations was crude, but I was soon addicted to the closer view of history the animations provided.

 Google Earth's plugin soon presented a challenge as plugins and new programs were too much of a bother for many like-minded historians.
 So I changed from Google Earth to Cesium.
 At first, Cesium's invisibility to the user was its best selling point.
 But over the course of the past year, I have come to believe Cesium's flexibility is even more important to the future of this project.